Security team offer helping hand to homeless

 Luke Redhead, Security Manager at LNWH Trust, said: “We report around 40-50 incidents a month.
 One of the most common issues is people tailgating staff into areas that are closed to the public after 9pm.

-The security team launched the Gemini project last May when they were reporting more than 100 homeless and antisocial behaviour incidents a month around the hospital.
+The security team launched the Gemini project last May, when they were reporting over 100 homeless and antisocial behaviour incidents each month around the hospital.

 The project focuses on supporting vulnerable people through engagement and outreach while ensuring the safety of staff, patients, and visitors.